 - People would not be happy with us for leaving out Biltmore Estate in this post about North Carolina facts.
 And how could we leave out America’s largest privately-owned house?
 It was completed in 1895 and is still owned by George Vanderbilt’s descendants.

-20th Century Facts
+20th Century Facts About North Carolina

 - Speaking of “First in Flight,” the Wright Brothers (Orville and Wilbur) successfully flew the first self-propelled aircraft near Kitty Hawk on December 17, 1903.
 Each December, the Wright Brothers National Memorial celebrates their “First Flight” with fun throughout the entire day.